Early Release of Selected Tables from USDA Agricultural Projections to 2024

-USDA Agricultural Projections to 2022, released in February 2013, provide longrun projections for the farm sector for the next 10 years.
-These annual projections cover agricultural commodities, agricultural trade, and aggregate indicators of the sector, such as farm income and food prices.
+USDA Agricultural Projections to 2023, released in February 2014, provide longrun projections for the farm sector for the next 10 years.
+These annual projections cover agricultural commodities, agricultural trade, and aggregate indicators of the sector, such as farm income.

 Important assumptions for the projections include the following:

 - Increases in world population continue to slow.
-Growth in most developing countries remains above that in the rest of the world.
+Population growth in most developing countries remains above that in the rest of the world.

 - Population gains in developing countries--along with higher incomes, increased urbanization, and expansion of the middle class--are particularly important for growth in global food demand.